-This year's Oscars red carpet truly brought its A game, but one major trend seemed to show up over and over again: waves.
+Stars on the Oscars red carpet always bring their A-game, but one major trend seems to show up over and over again is waves.
 (And in virtually every iteration of the style, no less.)
-From retro to voluminous and romantic to borderline disco, there didn't seem to be one decade missing.
-And after seeing so many sleek and straight looks within the last year, we couldn't help but rejoice.
+From retro to voluminous and romantic to borderline disco, there didn't seem to be one decade missing at the 2018 awards ceremony.
+And after seeing so many sleek and straight looks lately, we couldn't help but rejoice.

-Get Out's Betty Gabriel epitomizes the ultimate half updo (in our eyes at least): bold waves, dramatic volume up top, and cheekbone-highlighting height.
+Get Out's Betty Gabriel epitomizes the ultimate half updo style: bold waves, dramatic volume up top, and cheekbone-highlighting height.

-Jennifer Lawrence is never afraid to make a statement, and her maximal California-inspired waves did just that on this year's red Oscars red carpet.
+Jennifer Lawrence is never afraid to make a statement, and her maximal California-inspired waves did just that on this red carpet.
 Paired with her shimmering and metallic Dior gown, she kind of looked like an actual Oscar.
 And we mean that in the best way possible.

 Can Salma Hayek do any wrong?
 (No, the answer is no.) Thus, another Oscars red carpet, another covetable hair look.
 And though she opted for a low and windswept updo, we can't help but admire the soft wisps and tendrils that clue us in on her natural waves for a classically effortless look.

 According to Moroccanoil celebrity hairstylist Bryce Scarlett, Margot Robbie's demure waves were inspired entirely by her showstopping Chanel couture gown.
 "Her dress was extremely feminine and elegant, and we wanted to take the length of her hair up to make sure that it felt very classic and modern to go with her gorgeous dress," he said.